HHS/TANF-app/docs/Security-Compliance/IR/Sys-Admin-Acct-Mgmt.md

 - If system admin's compromised account is not restored by following the abovementioned steps, this could because the evil user also changed the admin's cloud.gov account permissions and/or compromised other components of TDP.
 If this is the case, the `system owner` should reach out to cloud.gov (https://cloud.gov/docs/help/) support to have any necessary user permissions and/or services (e.g. database) restored.

-## Notes
+### Notes

-- Tools needed for this drill:
+- Tools needed for this incident response strategy:
     - cloud.gov account with `user` and `manager` roles assigned at <org> and <space> levels.
     - [git bash](https://git-scm.com/downloads) - _this usually comes with the download package for Git for Windows.
 Can alternatively use Command Prompt._
     - [Curl for Windows 64 bit](https://curl.se/windows/) - _this usually comes with the download package for Git for Windows_